arjuncgore/Platform-Coding-Exercise/README.md

 Additionally, if I had access to further libraries, I would have either created a Tkinter GUI to make a Wikipedia-esc application, or made the printed outputs in the format of a printed database.

 ## Platform
 This project made me extremely excited to work with the Platform Integration and Automation team at Stevens.
 I've never had the opportunity to answer such an open-ended question to show off my skills, but it really played to my competitive personality.
 I found this work extremely fulfilling, and it was genuinely something I enjoyed programming.
+I was very intrigued in my interview with Mr Alexis Watson about what Platform does at Stevens, and I hope my addition would be a big help to the team.

 I really hope this project showcased my coding prowess well, and I get the opportunity to work with you!